Washington Island (Wisconsin): History

 Washington Island is one of a string of islands (which are an outcropping of the Niagara Escarpment) stretching across the entrance of Green Bay from the Door Peninsula in Wisconsin to the Garden Peninsula in Michigan.
 One early name is "Wassekiganeso," an Ojibwa name that translates to "his breast is shining" and apparently refers to the glint of the sun that at times reflects off the limestone cliffs.
 Another Native American name is "Me-she-ne-mah-ke-ming" or "Leader Island".

 The earliest records and maps of the French, with whom written history of the region begins, do not name the individual islands, but refer to them all as a group.
 The names chosen depended on which group of Native Americans they found on the islands at the time.
 The most common name from after 1650 to 1816 was the Potawatomi Islands.
 The Potawatomi appear to have first come to especially the southern islands in the string about 1641 (at which time they may figure into the naming of Porte des Morts), then left the area for a while, and then returned again and remained there for a considerable length of time.
 The French form of this name (also variously spelled) is l'Isle des Poux, based on a shortened form of the tribe's name.
 This shortened form also appears as "Pous" and is at times erroneously confused with Puans, which refers to the Winnebago.
-At times the French used the latter portion of the tribe's name, "Pou_a louse", resulting in Louse Islands.

 Before 1800, however, a few other names were applied to these islands.
 The Jesuit Records of 1670–1672 refer to them as the Huron Islands.
 Other records of the time refer to them as the Noquet Islands, named for the small band of Ojibwa that lived in the area of what is now called Big Bay de Noc, as well as, for a time, on Washington Island.
 Jonathan Carver, who traveled the area in the late 18th century, called them, simply, the Islands of the Grand Traverse.